This website uses cookies to give you the best experience. By using this website you consent to the use of the cookies. Cookie Policy

 Common scenarios

-• Charging: may pause if the battery exceeds 45 °C.
+• Charging: paused if battery exceeds 45 °C.

-• Hot environments (car in direct sun >50 °C): protections engage faster.
+• Hot environment (car in sunlight >50 °C): protections activate faster.

-- Inform customers that high-Hz LTPS can run warmer under stress.
+- Inform customers that high-refresh LTPS may get warmer under stress.

-- Limit peaks: avoid heavy use above 35°C, remove thick cases during gaming/charging, temporarily lower Hz where possible.
+- Avoid extreme heat: limit use in >35 °C, remove thick cases during gaming/charging, reduce Hz when possible.

 FAQ